microsoft/fhir-server/docs/Features.md

 Currently the FHIR Server source code includes an implementation for [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/).

-Cosmos DB is a globally distributed non-  supports different [consistency levels](https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels).
+Cosmos DB is a globally distributed multi-model (SQL API, MongoDB API, etc.) database.
+It supports different [consistency levels](https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels).
 The default deployment template configures the FHIR Server with `Strong` consistency, but the consistency policy can be modified (generally relaxed) on a request by request basis using the `x-ms-consistency-level` request header.

 ## Role Based Access Control
 The FHIR Server uses Azure Active Directory for access control.
 Specifically if the `FhirServer:Security:Enabled` configuration parameter is set to `true`, all requests (except `/metadata`) to the FHIR server must have `Authorization` request header set to `Bearer <TOKEN>`.
 The token must contain one or more role defined in the `roles` claim.
 A request will be allowed if the token contains a role that allows the specified action on the specified resource.